Colon Irrigation / Colon Hydrotherapy

 The colon contains nearly 60 varieties of micro flora or bacteria to aid digestion, promote vital nutrient production, to maintain pH (acid-base) balance, and to prevent proliferation of harmful bacteria.
 These bacteria provide important functions such as the synthesis of folic acid and valuable nutrients from foods, including vitamins ‘K’ and portions of the ‘B’ complex.
 Bacillus coli and acidophilus comprise the majority of healthy bacteria in the colon along with other disease producing bacteria in lesser numbers.

 The process of digestion from ingestion of food to defecation, normally takes between 12 to 24 hours assuming that the colon is fully functional and non-toxic.
-Irregular or infrequent bowel movements can allow toxic residues, from the by-products of undigested foods, to remain in the colon.
+Irregular or infrequent bowel movements can contribute to occasional constipation and bloating from gas.

 A person with a healthy colon will have 2 to 3 bowel movements per day, shortly after each meal taken.
 Elimination should be complete and easy.
 The stool should be light brown in colour, long and large diameter.
 There should be no offensive odour and it should break apart with toilet flushing.